 Snail Collection and Slurry Pumping System

 As part of a larger plant rehabilitation project, PECI designed a special settling basin to capture snails from a trickling filter process.
 A pumping system was designed to move the snail-laden slurry into a classifier so that snails could be deposited in a roll-off container for hauling off-site.
 The project significantly reduced snail accumulation in downstream basins.

 PECI assisted the City of Garland with replacement of screening and conveyor equipment in the headworks building at the City’s 24-MGD Rowlett Creek Wastewater Treatment Plant.
 Equipment installation was performed by City personnel.

 Plant-Wide Rehabilitation Improvements

-Perkins Engineering Consultants, Inc. was retained by to assess and prioritize rehabilitation needs throughout a 24 MDG wastewater treatment plant serving multiple cities.
+PECI was retained by to assess and prioritize rehabilitation needs throughout a 24 MGD wastewater treatment plant serving multiple cities.
 The treatment facilities had been constructed and expanded under numerous contracts, with many facilities over 40 years of age.
 Corrosion and structural deterioration was a concern in a number of areas.

 Plant Rehabilitation Needs Assessment

 PECI served as prime consultant responsible for a plant-wide assessment and prioritization of rehabilitation needs for this 152 MGD regional wastewater treatment facility.
 The effort included review of the age, criticality, and condition of dozens of major process units, along with development of projected costs for rehabilitation.
 Coordination with multiple consultant teams was required.
 The evaluation identified recommended in-plant rehabilitation totaling approximately sixty million over a span of six to ten years.

 Wastewater Treatment Plant Domes and Mixing System Addition